kaitumisuuringute-keskus/Weightipy/README.md

 #### Create a virtual envirionment

-If you want to create a virtual environment when using Quantipy:
+If you want to create a virtual environment when using Weightipy:

 conda
 ```python